fhildeb/lukso-node-guide/7-monitoring/02-node-exporter.md

 - **Documentation**: Provides a URL where more information to the program can be found
 - **After**: Ensures that the service is started after the network has been set up.
 - **User**: Specifies under which user the service will run.
 In this case, it will be `node-exporter-worker`.
+- **Group**: Specifies under which user group the service will run.
+In this case, it will be `node-exporter-worker`.
 - **Type**: This option configures the process start-up type for this service unit.
 The `simple` value means the exec command configured will be the main process of the service.
 - **ExecStart**: Specifies the command to run when the service starts.
 In this case, it's `/usr/local/bin/node_exporter` as program folder of the node Exporter.
 - **Restart**: Configures whether the service shall be restarted when the service process exits, is killed, or a timeout is reached.
 The `always` value means the service will be restarted regardless of whether it exited cleanly or not.